Date: 1st December 2020

 When the earliest caveman (or woman) stepped out of the cave, the likelihood is that they were confronted by a large animal, covered in fur, with very long shiny teeth.
 The second caveman (or woman) who stepped out will have heard the screams, and now sees the danger from this large animal, covered in fur with very long (and bloody) teeth.
 They learnt that assessing the danger to them was vitally important.
 Assessing risk isn’t just psychological; it’s biological.
 It’s innate within all of us.

-We have been surrounded by risks since the dawn of time, and we constantly have to assess the risks we face so that we can survive and thrive.
-But therein lies a problem; If we analysed every action we took then we would never get out of bed in the morning!
+We have been surrounded by risks since the dawn of time, and we constantly have to assess the risks we face so that we can survive and thrive but therein lies a problem.
+If we analysed every action we took then we would never get out of bed in the morning!
 Our brains are constantly assessing risks even without our knowledge, and our brains are taking short cuts!

-At one of our recent ‘CyberNatter’ events, we discussed this with Psychotherapist and CyberTrauma specialist Catherine Knibbs, where she gave us a great example of how this works.
+At one of our ‘CyberNatter’ events, we discussed this with Psychotherapist and CyberTrauma specialist Catherine Knibbs, where she gave us a great example of how this works.
 “When we wake and put our feet on the floor, our brains ‘could’ assess the risks associated with this action; What if something bites me?
 What if I twist my ankle when I put my foot down?
 What if the floor isn’t there?!
 We couldn’t operate in life if we assessed everything.
 So our brains take a shortcut and in a nanosecond will come to the conclusion that based on previous experience, everything will be fine when you get out of bed and put your foot on the floor.”

 Your perception is your reality

-In Risk management, we hear the term ‘Risk Perception’ quite often, and it relates to the judgement that people make about the characteristics and severity of a risk.
+In ‘risk management’, we hear the term ‘risk perception’ quite often and it relates to the judgement that people make about the characteristics and severity of a risk.
 The problem with this judgement is that quite often, it is subjective and not objective.
 Meaning that it is a highly personalised and individualised assessment of what is and isn’t a risk, how likely the risk will turn into reality and what the impact would be.

 In the case of our cave dwellers, getting this risk assessment wrong was quite literary a life-or-death decision.
 Thankfully most of us don’t carry this heavy burden (although of course many professions still do).